emodnetseabedhabitats/EUSeaMap_creation/README.md

-# EUSeaMap_creation
+R scripts and ArcGIS toolbox available for use to generate a seabed seabed habitat map with the EUSeaMap approach

-Creation of a habitat map using the EUSeaMap approach
+A userguide is available here: https://archimer.ifremer.fr/doc/00718/82999/